operasoftware/devopera/blog/_posts/2011-11-11-the-developer-briefcase-and-other-neat-opera-extensions-for-developers.md

 ---
-title: “The Developer Briefcase” and other neat Opera extensions for developers
+title: “The Developer Briefcase” and Other Neat Opera Extensions for Developers
 authors:
 - shwetank-dixit
 tags: